 At Westside, we value our children as the individuals of worth and dignity that they are.
 We encourage them to take part in the life of the church, enjoying their participation in social activities, like dances, picnics, camping trips and talent shows, as well as attending part of the worship service.
 We also have activities geared specifically for the children and youth, especially our religious education classes.

-During the 10:00 service children will go to our Children’s Chapel.
+During the 10:00 a.m. service, children will go to Children’s Chapel.
 Children’s Chapel is for Pre-K through 5th grade children to participate in a short lesson involving Art, Science, Literature, Social Justice or many other great ideas brought by facilitators.
 The middle school and high school students are welcome to assist the adult facilitators and earn community service hours.

-During the 11:30 service, the younger students start in the service as before and then are dismissed to smaller religious education classes.
-The older students prefer to have more time for class so the Young Class (4th-7th graders) and Emerson Class (8th-12th graders) starts at the beginning of the second service at 11:30 am.
+During the 11:30 service, the children and youth start in the service as before and then are dismissed to smaller religious education classes.
+The classes are divided according to age and school grade.
+Listed below are the classes and the corresponding age/grade level: